CANSFORD LABS

 Most Russian airlines do conduct their own pre-flight examinations of pilots and crew members, with paramedics visually assessing whether they believe the individuals to be impaired.
 If the suspicion is there, blood tests are conducted to ascertain whether there is indeed cause for concern.

 Russia has the second highest number of airline fatalities and accidents in the world - a dubious honour that is claimed to be due, in part, to “inefficient and outdated safety regulations and procedures”.
-An improvement in drug and alcohol testing may be on the cards, though: in 2017 the country’s Transport Ministry proposed amendments to Russia’s Air Code, which would see mandatory drug and alcohol tests introduced both before and after flights if accepted.
+An improvement in drug and alcohol testing may be on the cards, though: in 2017 the country’s Transport Ministry proposed amendments to Russia’s Air Code as reported in Pravda, which would see mandatory drug and alcohol tests introduced both before and after flights if accepted.

 Drug testing for pilots in Hong Kong: